-The Fair Housing Act prohibits landlords, condominium management companies, and homeowners’ associations from discrimination based on disability.
-No one may refuse to rent or sell housing, or make housing unavailable, or set different rules or conditions for the sale or rental or use of housing, because of disability.
-Fair Housing Act, 42 U.S.C. § 3604(f).
+Landlords, condominium management companies, and homeowners’ associations cannot discriminate against people with disabilities.
+No one may refuse to rent or sell housing make housing unavailable, or set different rules or conditions for the sale or rental or use of housing because of your disability.

-The regulations to the Act identify two main responsibilities for landlords and building owners.
+The FHA rules identify two main responsibilities for landlords and building owners:

 1. Reasonable modifications to the premises

-First, landlords and condominium managers must allow tenants to modify the premises of their own rental unit or condominium.
+Landlords and condominium managers must allow tenants to modify their own rental unit or condominium.

-For example, deaf tenants are permitted to install visible doorbells.
-The tenant must pay for the doorbell and strobe light equipment and installation, and may have to restore the property to its original condition later, but the landlord cannot forbid the tenant from installing the special equipment.
+For example, deaf tenants are permitted to install doorbells with visible strobe lights.
+However, the tenant must pay for the doorbell and strobe light equipment and installation, and may have to restore the property to its original condition when they leave the property.
+The landlord cannot prevent the tenant from installing the special equipment.

 2. Reasonable accommodations in policies and services

-The law also requires landlords, homeowner associations and condominium management companies to make reasonable accommodations in the rules of the building or community or in services where necessary to accommodate an individual’s disability.
+Landlords, homeowner associations and condominium management companies must also make reasonable accommodations in the rules of the building or community or in services when necessary.

 It shall be unlawful for any person to refuse to make reasonable accommodations in rules, policies, practices, or services, when such accommodations may be necessary to afford a handicapped person equal opportunity to use and enjoy a dwelling unit.24 C.F.R. § 100.204(a).

 - A building with a “no pets” policy must allow tenants with disabilities to keep a service animal.
 A building or landlord may not charge the tenant with a disability a “pet fee” for the service animal.

-- A building with unassigned parking must honor a request for an assigned parking space from a tenant who has mobility impairments, to assure that she has access to her unit.
+- A building with unassigned parking must honor a request for an assigned parking space from a tenant who has mobility disabilities.

-- A building or community that has an intercom or other coded entry system must provide an equally effective alternative for deaf or hard of hearing visitors or tenants to enter.
+- A building or community that has an intercom or other audio-based security entry system must provide an equally effective alternative for deaf or hard of hearing visitors or tenants to enter.

-- A condominium or homeowner’s association must provide interpreters to enable deaf or hard of hearing people to participate in the association meetings.
+- A condominium or homeowner’s association must provide interpreters to allow deaf or hard of hearing people to participate in the association meetings.

-New buildings with more than four units must be designed and constructed to the accessible to persons with disabilities, including common use areas such as building entrances, recreation areas, and laundry areas.
-These special rules apply to buildings that were first ready for occupancy after March 13, 1991.
+Buildings built after March 13, 1991 with more than four units must be designed and constructed to be accessible to persons with disabilities, including common use areas such as building entrances, recreation areas, and laundry areas.

-Public housing projects have even greater obligations to tenants with disabilities.
-Landlords in housing projects that receive any funding from the Section 8 housing program or other programs of the U.S. Department of Housing and Urban Development (HUD) must pay for the installation of flashing doorbells and visual notification systems and other modifications.
-Qualified interpreters must be provided when necessary for effective communication.
-24 C.F.R. § 8.6.
+Public housing have greater responsibilities to tenants with disabilities.
+Landlords in public housing that receive any funding from the Section 8 housing program or other programs of the U.S. Department of Housing and Urban Development (HUD) must pay for the installation of flashing doorbells and visual notification systems and other modifications.
+Qualified interpreters must also be provided when necessary for effective communication.

 State and Local Smoke Detector Laws

-Some states also have laws that provide protection from discrimination in housing.
-Also, many states and counties require landlords to provide free visual smoke detection alarms for deaf or hard of hearing tenants, at no cost to the tenant.
+Some states also have laws that protect people with disabilities from discrimination in housing.
+Many states and counties require landlords to provide free visual smoke detection alarms for deaf or hard of hearing tenants, at no cost to the tenant.

 Complaints about Housing Discrimination

-Complaints about housing discrimination under federal law can be filed with the U.S. Department of Housing and Urban Development (HUD).
-To contact HUD or to find the name of the closest regional HUD office, go to http://www.hud.gov/complaints/housediscrim.cfm or call 1-800-669-9777.
+Complaints about housing discrimination can be filed with the U.S. Department of Housing and Urban Development (HUD).
+Contact HUD or find the name of the HUD office closest to you.
 You may also file a lawsuit in state or federal court.